 You might be familiar with a Tom Yum variation that includes coconut milk, and it's amazing, too!
 But for this recipe I wanted to stick to a more brothy hot and sour soup, rich with ginger, garlic and lemongrass, and perfect for the cold days ahead.

-This is already a pretty loose interpretation of Tom Yum soup, so if you find yourself wanting to make substitutions for some of the ingredients, please feel free.
+This is already a pretty loose interpretation of Tom Yum, so if you find yourself wanting to make substitutions for some of the ingredients, go for it.
 The whole point of this recipe is to have accessible, super flavorful, spicy, warming Thai soup flavors at home whenever the mood strikes!

 - Can't find fresh lemongrass at the store?
 No problem.
 Red curry paste contains lemongrass, so you're all set.